JorgeFerrer/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/00-intro.markdown

 It also ships with a default set of common applications you can make use of right away: web experience management, collaboration applications such as forums and wikis, documents and media, blogs, and more.
 All of these applications are designed to be customized, as is the system itself.
-If the design of your site includes applications like these, through a mechanism called Application Display Templates, you can make it look as though you designed them yourself.
-You can also extend them to include your own functionality, and this is no hack: because of Liferay's modular design, customization *is* by design.
+You can also extend them to include your own functionality, and this is no hack: because of Liferay's extensible design, customization *is* by design.

 In short, Liferay was written by developers for developers, to help you get your work done faster and more easily, to take the drudgery out of web and mobile app